Flashing Firmware To Your Keyboard

 • Hardcore & dangerous way: find the RESET and GND pins of the microcontroller on the PCB, and short them together (mostly used with keyboard powered by Pro-Micro controller) – highly not recommended

-If everything goes fine, there will be a yellow message in QMK Toolbox, says something is “connected”:
+If everything goes fine, there will be a message in QMK Toolbox, says something is “connected”:

 Tip: the message could be different depends on keyboards